 In order for white people to effectively engage in challenging white supremacist culture, it is important to commit to learning about the origins of slavery in the United States and its persistent legacy of systemic racism.
 It is also important to recognize and let go of white-centering.
-This is a journey – not a destination – and its a lifelong commitment for each of us who make it.
+This is a journey – not a destination – and it is a lifelong commitment for each of us who make it.
 The evidence of history has shown that as gains are made in equity and inclusion of marginalized people, the purveyors of white supremacy develop new tactics for stopping those gains.
 Thus the need for ongoing learning.

 The NAACP Berkshire County Branch Vision 2025 enumerates multiple avenues of the Branch’s commitment to increasing awareness and learning among its members and the broader community.
-This begins with framing our Aspirations for Ourselves in “Core Ideas & Definitions about Race & Racism” that we strive to help all our members full understand.
+This begins with framing our Aspirations for Ourselves in “Core Ideas & Definitions about Race & Racism” that we strive to help all our members fully understand.

 The Branch provides two programs to support white learning.
-Each provides a structure, timeframe, connection with others, and a curated list of Black created resources.
+Each provides a structure, timeframe, connection with others, and a curated list of Black-created resources.
 These authors ask different questions and approach issues from perspectives that challenge white-centered beliefs, policies, and practices on all fronts.